 If you’re wondering what skills you need to be a social media coordinator, the answer is many and from different domains.
 You need to be up to date with everything that’s happening in the world.
 So you should be familiar with Google trends by now.
 In order to find what your audience’s interests are these days, test some topics that appear to be hot at the moment.
 Banana bread, bedroom makeover, pancake cereal?
 Yep, weird interests.
 Tried them all.

 Google can give you a glimpse of what people do these days.
 Social listening can help you narrow down your research.
 Social media has no secrets.
+Check out forums, Facebook groups, and look at what your competitors are doing.
+Are they seeing something you haven’t noticed before?
 Find people’s opinions on certain topics and about your brand.
 Double win.

 Social listening tools enable you to adapt your speech on the go.
 They also let you expand your topics and find new ones.
 You can never settle for the obvious trends only.